ufukefe/IME/README.md

-# IME
+# Image Matching Evaluation (IME)
-Image Matching Evaluation (IME) codes for our [ICCV 2021 TradiCV Workshop](https://sites.google.com/view/tradicv) paper: [*Effect of Parameter Optimization on Classical and Learning-based Image Matching Methods*](https://arxiv.org/pdf/2108.08179.pdf)
+Image Matching Evaluation codes for our [ICCV 2021 TradiCV Workshop](https://sites.google.com/view/tradicv) paper: [*Effect of Parameter Optimization on Classical and Learning-based Image Matching Methods*](https://arxiv.org/pdf/2108.08179.pdf)

 Using the IME, you can test any feature matching algorithm on datasets containing ground-truth homographies.
 For this, you should create a wrapper for the algorithm to be tested.
 This wrapper should output the matched pixel positions between the two images using the selected algorithm.